cisagov/Malcolm/docs/hedgehog-config-user.md

 ![OpenSearch host and port](./images/hedgehog/images/arkime-capture-ip-port.png)

 You will be asked to enter authentication credentials for the sensor's connections to the aggregator's OpenSearch API.
 After you've entered the username and the password, the sensor will attempt a test connection to OpenSearch using the connection information provided.
+If the Malcolm services have not yet been started, you may receive a **Connection refused** error.
+You may select **Ignore Error** for the credentials to be accepted anyway.

 ![OpenSearch username](./images/hedgehog/images/opensearch_username.png) ![OpenSearch password](./images/hedgehog/images/opensearch_password.png) ![Successful OpenSearch connection](./images/hedgehog/images/opensearch_connection_success.png)